CarbonLDP/angular-carbonldp/README.md

 [Resolvers](https://angular.io/docs/ts/latest/guide/router.html#!#resolve-guard) help you to assure that a desired data will be available before rendering a routed component.
 This library provides you the following resolver:

-##### ActiveContextResolver
+##### CarbonProviderResolver

-Resolver that will make sure the Carbon active context is resolved before activating the route.
+Resolver that will make sure that Carbon is resolved before activating the route.

-It needs a route to redirect the user to in case an error occurs configured in the route `data.onError` property.
+It needs a route to redirect the user to in case any errors occur.
 ```typescript
 import { Routes } from "@angular/router";
 // Resolvers